Skip to main content

 • Go to SOCKS Proxy, type localhost, select port 9050, and click the Apply button.

-• ⚠️ Important: Not all applications will use this proxy setting.
-In particular, Firefox and Chromium or anything derived from them.
+• ⚠️ Important: Not all applications will use this proxy setting, notably Firefox, Chromium, or anything derived from them.
 Some applications may allow the proxy to be configured in their settings.

 Configure Torsocks in Firefox